 In its simplest form, “care transition” is defined as a hospital discharge or movement from one care setting to another.
 The risk that readmissions pose to patient safety requires that transitional care processes are under constant evaluation.

-Nurses are the linchpin in the coordination of patient care, and thus are best equipped to coordinate a successful transition.
+Nurses are the linchpin in clinical communication and coordination of patient care and thus are best equipped to coordinate a successful transition.
 The bedside nurse, for example, may understand more about the patient’s needs as they travel through the care continuum than other care team members.
-And when those needs are communicated effectively, the nurse is given the opportunity to extend to the patient high-value care beyond organizational boundaries.
+And when those needs are communicated effectively, the nurse is given the opportunity to extend to the patient high-value care beyond organizational boundaries through clinical communication.

 Nurses create transitional care plans by compiling all the pertinent patient information in the EHR and creating instructions to be followed.
 Then they share the plan in detail with all members of the new care team so that the handoff is seamless for both the patient and the new unit or facility.

 The most important factor in transition care is communication during and after this handoff process.

 What to Communicate and When

 The goal of the handoff is to safely transfer the patient from one care setting to another by exchanging the necessary information with, and by effectively transferring the responsibility of care to, either a new care team or the patient’s family.
 With their relatives involved, it’s important to keep their family informed and updated along the patient journey.

 It’s a lot to put on any nurse’s plate, but by standardizing and implementing an effective and comprehensive transition communication process, nurses can elevate patient safety, avoid adverse events that lead to costly readmissions, and decrease patient anxiety during the transfer process.